-The pN helicity amplitudes φ_5 and $\phi_1 + \phi_3$, which can be tested in the above described procedure are necessary in search of time-reversal invariance effects in double-polarized pd scattering [233, 234].
-Data of the spin-correlation parameters of pp elastic scattering being analyzed in the framework of the eikonal model [223] will allow one to obtain space structure of the spin-dependent hadron forces [235].
+The p-N helicity amplitudes φ_5 and $\phi_1 + \phi_3$, which can be tested in the above described procedure are necessary in the search for time-reversal invariance effects in double-polarized pd scattering [233, 234].
+The data of the spin-correlation parameters on p-p elastic scattering being analyzed in the framework of the eikonal model [223] will allow one to obtain the space structure of the spin-dependent hadron forces [235].

-3.1.3 Elastic small angle pp scattering and periphery of the nucleon.
+3.1.3 Elastic small angle p-p scattering and periphery of the nucleon